-- Exercise all efforts to protect the lives and safety of the crew and all other persons on board. - Maintain the seaworthiness of the vessel.
+- Exercise all efforts to protect the lives and safety of the crew and all other persons onboard. - Maintain the seaworthiness of the vessel.

-In fulfilling these duties, the Captain is responsible for complying with the laws of navigation and numerous other statutes.
+In fulfilling these duties, the captain is responsible for complying with the laws of navigation and numerous other maritime statutes.
 A failure to comply can make him or her personally liable and may result in license suspension.
-Therefore, the Captain or his or her designee must be informed of all work being conducted on the weather decks especially when working over the side of the ship.
+Therefore, the captain, or his or her designee, must be kept informed of all work being conducted on the weather decks, especially when working over the side of the ship.

-The Captain directly supervises three departments.
+The captain directly supervises three departments.
 These are the deck, engineering, and steward's departments.
 A "chief" heads each department.
-The ship's crew is available, at any time, to assist the scientific party as required.
+The ship's crew is available to assist the scientific party as required; direct any requests through the MPC.

-The Chief Mate (also known as the First Mate) is the best point of contact if you have questions about the ship's safety and your personal safety gear.
+The chief mate (also known as the first mate) is the best point of contact if you have questions about the ship's safety, and/or your personal safety gear.

-ASC Position Title Position Description Marine Project Coordinator (MPC) The Marine Project Coordinator is the senior ASC person on board and the liaison between cruise grantees, the ASC staff, the ECO Captain, and the port agent.
-He/she coordinates the support effort among the various parties involved.
-The MPC is the first contact for issues related to on-board operations, cruise plans, logistics, etc. Marine Laboratory Technician (MLT) The Marine Laboratory Technician is responsible for vessel lab operations and will assist cruise grantees with lab instrument set up, hazardous waste disposal, and sample packaging.
-The MLT is responsible for ensuring that proper safety procedures are followed at all times (personal protective equipment, hazardous material handling, etc.).
-Marine Technician (MT) The Marine Technicians are responsible for deck safety and the safe rigging and deployment of all "over the side" operations.
-A well-equipped workshop is available for equipment repair, troubleshooting, and limited construction.
-Electronics Technician (ET) and Marine Computer and Instrument Specialists (MCIS) The Electronics Technicians and MCIS's are responsible for all electronic scientific equipment and some ship's operational systems.
-They help with equipment set up and troubleshoot the electronics of all scientific instrumentation.
-Network Administrators and Systems Analysts (NBP only) Network Administrators are responsible for maintaining the ship's network and handle satellite data transfers.
+ASC Position Title Position Description Marine Project Coordinator (MPC) The marine project coordinator is the senior ASC person on board and the liaison between the cruise grantees, the ASC staff, the ECO captain, and the port agent.
+He/she coordinates the actions among the various parties involved.
+The MPC is the first contact for issues related to on-board operations, cruise plans, logistics, etc. Marine Laboratory Technician (MLT) The marine laboratory technician is responsible for vessel lab operations and will assist cruise grantees with lab instrument set up, hazardous waste disposal, and sample packaging.
+The MLT is responsible for ensuring that proper lab safety procedures are followed at all times, including, but not limited to, personal protective equipment (PPE), proper lab procedures and hazardous material handling.
+Marine Technician (MT) The marine technicians are responsible for safety on deck, movement of cargo onto and off of the ships, and all "over the side" operations, including the safe rigging and deployment of scientific gear and the operation of the Zodiacs.
+Electronics Technician (ET) / Marine Computer and Instrument Specialist (MCIS) The electronics technicians (NBP and LMG) and MCISs (LMG) are responsible for all electronic scientific equipment, including the vessel's scientific data-gathering systems.
+They help with equipment set up and troubleshoot the electronics of scientific instrumentation as needed.
+Network Administrators and Systems Analysts (NBP only) Network administrators are responsible for maintaining the ship's network and handle satellite data transfers.
 They assist cruise scientists with setup and networking of personal computers and they troubleshoot equipment software setup.
-The Systems Analysts (SA) are also available for general data processing and programming needs, primarily on cruises where the multibeam will be a primary data